Skip to main content

 When your adrenal glands release aldosterone, it sends a clear message to specialized cells in your kidneys.
 The instruction is twofold ∞ hold on to sodium and release potassium.
 By increasing sodium reabsorption back into the bloodstream, aldosterone also encourages water retention, which helps maintain blood volume and blood pressure.

 Simultaneously, it promotes the excretion of potassium into the urine, preventing its levels from rising too high in the blood.
-This elegant system ensures your internal environment remains stable, your is adequate, and your cells are primed for action.
+This elegant system ensures your internal environment remains stable, your blood pressure is adequate, and your cells are primed for action.

 When the Balance Is Disrupted